 Designed by educators, for educators

 Our team includes experienced classroom teachers, committed to producing high-quality teaching resources to enhance outcomes in schools and further education settings.

 Our expert educational consultants

 We work with educational consultants, who are pedagogical experts in their subject areas.
-Our consultants are passionate about the role of video in teaching and learning and provide guidance with curriculum mapping and content development.
-Many are practising teachers and all bring a wealth of professional experience to their role.
+Our consultants believe video plays an integral role in teaching and learning, and provide guidance with curriculum mapping and content development.
+Many are current or former teachers and all bring diverse professional experience to their role.